verhas/javageci/DOCUGEN.md

 parameters of the generators.
 Generators usually have an inner class named `Config` with many fields.
-When a new configuration parameter is inserted or deleted or the use of it changes then this is more likely to update the documenation if it is attached directly to the field as a comment / snippet than if it is in a separate documentation file.
+When a new configuration parameter is inserted or deleted or the use of it changes then this is more likely to update the documentation if it is attached directly to the field as a comment/snippet than if it is in a separate documentation file.
-Although there is a high chace that the comment, which is part of the documentation will also be out dated as comments usually are outdated.
+Although there is a high chance that the comment, which is part of the documentation will also be outdated as comments usually are outdated.
 Even though, the chances are a slim better than in case of a separate documentation.